FrontendMasters/remix-fundamentals/exercise/01-routing/README.md

 When you place a file in `app/routes` Remix creates a route for that file.
 You can
 [read about the filename convention here](https://remix.run/docs/en/v1/api/conventions#file-name-conventions).
-The most important think for you to know right now is that the file should have a component as the `default` `export` which will be rendered for the part of the UI the file represents:
+The most important thing for you to know right now is that the file should have a component as the `default` `export` which will be rendered for the part of the UI the file represents: